hassio-addons/addon-mqtt/README.md

 #### Option `mqttuser`: `readonly`

-A flag to set user premission to `readonly` for the specified topics.
+A flag to set user permission to `readonly` for the specified topics.

 #### Option `mqttuser`: `topics`

-A list of topics avaiable for the user.
+A list of topics available to the user.
 Wildcards like `#` and `+` are supported.

 ### Option: `i_like_to_be_pwned`